rcraig12/c64emulator/README.md

 - Video = todo

 This is a work in progress!
+The emulator is not yet processing software.